 Jesus College acknowledges that involvement in enslavement, trafficking and exploitation is unambiguously wrong.
-Following the recommendations of our Legacy of Slavery Working Party (LSWP), the College has decided to critically address Tobias Rustat's role in our history in various ways, which will be implemented in the course of 2020.
+Following the recommendations of our Legacy of Slavery Working Party (LSWP), the College decided to critically address Tobias Rustat's role in our history in various ways.
+Further details are available in the Legacy of Slavery Working Party timeline.

 Life and career

-Tobias Rustat was the son of Robert Rustat (d.1637), who had been a student at Jesus in the 1580s and who had succeeded his own father as vicar of Barrow-on-Soar in Leicestershire.
+Tobias Rustat was the son of Robert Rustat (d.1637), who had studied at Jesus in the 1580s and succeeded his own father as vicar of Barrow-on-Soar in Leicestershire.

-Rustat’s charitable giving had a political and religious agenda: as an ardent royalist during the Civil Wars, he intended his bequests primarily to support the established Church and the universities (which, like most early modern people, he would have understood as politicised, religious institutions), and to relieve clergy and their families who had suffered as a result of the religious and political upheavals of the 1650s.
+This charitable giving had a political and religious agenda: as an ardent royalist during the Civil Wars, Rustat intended his gifts primarily to support the established Church and the universities (which, like most early modern people, he would have understood as politicised, religious institutions), and to support clergy and their families who had suffered as a result of the religious and political upheavals of the 1650s.

 In the early 1660s Rustat sought to further increase his wealth through investments in a series of trading companies: the Company of Royal Adventurers of England Trading into Africa, commonly called the Royal African Company, which was chartered in 1663 and reincorporated in 1672 as The Royal African Company (RAC).
 His name appears on the charter of both companies; he was also involved in another trading company, the Gambia Adventurers, into the 1680s.